 The project also included a large, multi-story atrium that required a computational fluid dynamic (CFD) study to determine the required airflow for smoke evacuation.
 This was done to minimize the amount of fan and ductwork required and to reduce the impact on the ceiling and atrium finishes.
 All of these architectural details were closely examined to ensure alignment with the structural elements and window mullions throughout the facility.

 The client desired to incorporate raw architectural finishes in the design of the building, including exposed concrete structure and glass.
 Concealing the engineering building systems in these spaces required extensive modeling and coordination with all design disciplines.

-CMTA is proud to have overcome many unique design challenges, while meeting the high expectations of the University of Cincinnati, and their partner architecture firms.
-We were able to reduce energy needs while coordinating with designers to conceal the building’s MEP systems, and operate within the University’s traditional budget.
-By working closely with the construction management company, the design time was able to stay within the project budget without sacrificing user programming requirements.
+CMTA is proud to have overcome many unique design challenges while meeting the high expectations of the University of Cincinnati, working together with their partner architecture firms on this project.
+We were able to reduce energy needs while coordinating with designers to conceal the building’s MEP systems, operating within the University’s traditional budget.
+By working closely with the construction management company, time and budget constraints were met without sacrificing user programming requirements.

-We can’t wait to see the finished project!
-We know that this building will be a showpiece for the University of Cincinnati’s campus, and will be a truly impressive place to learn, teach and visit.
+We are proud of the finished project!
+This building is a showpiece for the University of Cincinnati’s campus, a truly impressive place to learn, teach and visit.

 We wanted this multi-departmental science building to be student friendly, utilitarian, energy efficient and a healthy environment for work and learning.
 We are proud of the final result and look forward to enhanced student learning in its innovative spaces.